Je'Von Evans

 Malachi Jeffers (born April 29, 2004) is an American professional wrestler.
-He is signed to WWE, where he performs under the ring name Je'Von Evans on the NXT brand.
-He was previously known under the ring name Jay Malachi on the independent circuit.
+He is signed to WWE, where he performs on the Raw brand under the ring name Je'Von Evans.
+He previously wrestled under the ring name Jay Malachi on the independent circuit, including for Deadlock Pro-Wrestling (DPW), where he won the DPW Worlds Championship, Game Changer Wrestling (GCW) and West Coast Pro Wrestling (WCPW).